farkkilab/TMA-project/README.md

 # TMA-project

-Codes used for the manuscript "Single-cell tumor-immune microenvironment of BRCA1/2 mutated high grade serous ovarian cancer"
+R-codes used for the manuscript "Single-cell tumor-immune microenvironment of BRCA1/2 mutated high grade serous ovarian cancer".
+The required packages to run the codes are presented on the beginning of each .R file.

 Data for plots can be found at SYNAPSE DOI: 10.7303/syn23747228 upon manuscript publication